Annual Reports

 As well as organising visits, the Group has a number of on-going projects.
 One of these is to investigate the life and works of a foremost Victorian Building Services Engineer, Wilson Weatherley Phipson, whose building’s include the Royal Albert Hall, Alexandra Palace and Birmingham Town Hall.
 Other work includes the preparation of a publication documenting the lives of pioneers of our business (The Comfort Makers), a book of the histories of the major long established heating and ventilating firms in the UK and a book on the history of air conditioning in high rise buildings.
 We continue to offer talks to CIBSE regions etc.

-In November we produced and distributed the first edition of our Group Newsletter, which we hope will now be produced on a regular basis.
+In November we produced and distributed the first edition of our Group Newsletter, which we intend will now be produced on a regular twice yearly basis.

 back to top